Privacy choices

 Image eyedropper definition

-An image eyedropper is a color sampling tool that reads a pixel from an image and returns its color value, commonly as a HEX code for design and web use.
+An image eyedropper is a color sampling tool that reads a pixel or small pixel neighborhood from an image and returns color values such as HEX, RGB, HSL, and OKLCH for design and web use.

 How image color sampling works